-Additionally, the District misreported the enrollment data of 53 students.
+Additionally, the District misreported the enrollment data of 96 students.
 According to ARS § 15-901 and ADE guidelines, ADM is based on the first 100 days of the school year, using the enrollment date and the withdrawal date of the student.
-Further, A.R.S. § 15- 901 states that a student with 10 consecutive unexcused absences must be withdrawn and beginning in FY2019, School Finance Manual (G) states that students who have reached the 10% threshold for cumulative absences and incur 10 or more consecutive absences will generate non-fundable ADM intervals.
-The District incorrectly reported the entry/exit dates of 25 students, the calendar for 16 students, generated a non-fundable interval for four students, did not withdraw four students with 10 or more absences and four students were reported to ADE that did not attend.
+Further, A.R.S. § 15-901 states that a student with 10 consecutive unexcused absences must be withdrawn and beginning in FY2019, School Finance Manual (G) states that students who have reached the 10% threshold for cumulative absences and incur 10 or more consecutive absences will generate non-fundable ADM intervals.
+Additionally, A.R.S. § 15-901 states, a preschool child who is enrolled in a program for preschool children with disabilities of at least 360 minutes each week that meets 216 hours over the minimum number of days is a fractional student.
+The District did not withdraw 40 students with 10 or more absences, incorrectly reported the enrollment dates of 27 students, incorrectly reported the calendar for 18 students, generated a non-fundable interval for five students, reported four students to ADE that did not attend, and did not provide 360 weekly minutes of instruction for part of the enrollment for two preschool students.

-The District also misreported nine students as being homebound.
+The District also misreported the homebound enrollment for four students.
 According to ARS § 15-901, a homebound student must be certified by a medical doctor as being unable to attend regular classes for a period of not less than three school months during a school year.
 A homebound student can be counted as in attendance for each day in a week where at least four hours of instruction were provided.
-However, the District incorrectly reported the nine students as being homebound without the proper certification and did not provide at least four hours of instruction.
+However, the District incorrectly reported the four students as being homebound but did not receive at least four hours of weekly homebound instruction for part of their enrollment.